tamhinsf/ucwa-sfbo-console/README.md

 ## Build and Run UcwaSfboConsole

 * Open the cloned code from this repository in Visual Studio
-* Update Program.cs in the UcwaSfboConsole folder with your Client ID (clientId) and Tenant name (tenant)
+* Update Program.cs in the UcwaSfboConsole folder with your Tenant name (tenant) and Client ID (clientId)
+  * Or, leave these values empty and provide them at the command line like so:
+    * UcwaSfboConsole mytenant.onmicrosoft.com my-alphanumeric-client-id
 * Optionally, you can hard code the username (i.e. username@your-domain.onmicrosoft.com) and password you want to use in the variables called hardcodedUsername and hardcodedPassword
 * Optionally, if you want to try dialog box authentication, update the redirectUri variable to be the value of Redirect URI you provided to Azure AD (i.e. http://demo-sfo-ucwa)
+  * Or, you can provide the Redirect URI as a third command line parameter, like so:
+    * UcwaSfboConsole mytenant.onmicrosoft.com my-alphanumeric-client-id http://demo-sfo-ucwa
 * Build and run the app: UcwaSfboConsole

 ## Using UcwaSfboConsole